plafer/plafer.github.io/_posts/2015-07-08-the-challenges-of-a-first-contribution-to-nodejs.md

 ## A final note
 I'd like to take a moment and stress just how much fun I'm having doing all this!
-I am finally quenching my thirst for going down to a lower level of abstraction of what I am used to.
+I am finally quenching my thirst for going down to a lower level of abstraction than what I am used to.
 Eric Lippert
 [presents the same idea](http://ericlippert.com/2015/06/04/its-not-magic/) using an anecdote.
 He tells about a candidate he once interviewed; he was asking the interviewee about how he would go about writing code in a database implementation that auto-generates the